adfras/PyschBooks/README.md

 flags.
 When omitted it looks for `dataset.jsonl` and writes `questions.jsonl` while processing up to 100 paragraphs.

+Quality checks rely on a small psychology lexicon stored in `psych_terms.txt`.
+If this file is present, candidate questions must include at least two of these keywords and the answer length must fall between 7 and 30 words.

 The tutor now assigns a concept to each question based on the subject of the prompt.
 During an interactive session your knowledge is updated per concept so you receive a mastery summary at the end.